 As of June 2020, the current set of web vitals include three aspects of user experience metrics; loading (LCP), interactivity (FID), and visual stability (CLS).

 The largest contentful paint (LCP) metric is an accurate way to measure when the content of a page is loaded.
 It accomplishes this by reporting the render time of the most significant content element visible.
 To provide a good user experience, LCP should occur within 2.5 seconds of when the page first starts loading.

 The First Input Delay (FID) metric aids in measuring your site's interactivity and responsiveness.
 FID measures the time between the user's first interaction with your website, for example, from when they click on a link to when the browser is able to respond to the interaction.
-To provide a good user experience, sites should strive to have a First Input Delay of less than 100 milliseconds.
+To provide good user experience, sites should strive to have a First Input Delay of fewer than 100 milliseconds.